roeygross/3D-Rendering-Engine/README.md

 # Renderer
-In this project, we've conceptualized, designed, and executed a Java project that employed physical models, integrating camera capture functionality within a  3D digital environment.
+In this project, we've conceptualized, designed, and executed a Java project that employed physical models that is integrating camera capture functionality within a  3D digital environment.
 The environment is powered by a user-provided database.